-Australian senator faces censure for anti-immigration stance
+Teen eggs Australian senator who blames Muslims for attack

 While such a reprimand is a symbolic gesture, the major parties expect to demonstrate how isolated Anning’s views are among Australia’s 226 federal lawmakers.
 The major parties’ support ensures the censure motion will be passed by both chambers.

-Prime Minister Scoot Morrison said he denounced Anning’s comments.
+Prime Minister Scott Morrison said he denounced Anning’s comments.

 “In his conflation of this horrendous terrorist attack with issues of immigration, in his attack on Islamic faith specifically — these comments are appalling and they’re ugly and they have no place in Australia, in the Australian Parliament,” Morrison said.
 “He should be, frankly, ashamed of himself.”